 Dr. Chaplin’s research has been funded by grants from the National Institutes of Health and ABMRF/The Foundation for Alcohol Research.
 Her papers have appeared in Psychological Bulletin, Development and Psychopathology, Journal of Adolescent Health, and other journals.

-Dr. Chaplin is accepting a graduate student for the Fall 2021 academic year.
+Dr. Chaplin is likely not taking a new PhD student for the Fall 2022 application cycle.